georgiy-pruss/Cryptography/README.md

 salsa20.coffee — the same in CoffeeScript.
 test_mrm256_salsa20.c — used in salsa20.c for self-test of mrm256 and salsa20.

+speck64.py speck128.py — speck for 64 and 128 bits.
+speck128f.py   — example of using speck for file encryption.
+speck-128-128-32.cpp speck-64-128-27.cpp — C implementation of speck.

 rijncrypt3.py  — Python implementation of AES; used in pw.py.
 pw.py          — password keeper program (I've been using it for many years :)

-pw.htm         — web interface to pw passwords/data
+pw.htm         — web interface to pw passwords/data.
 encrypt-pw.htm — used for making pw.js -- password file for pw.htm
 pw.js          — file with encrypted passwords/data for pw.htm
 pwt.htm        — web interface to encrypted files (*.aes)